cmrfrd/Coracle/README.md

 python coracle.py
 ```

-To run and initialize coracle to start listening for events and reacting.
 If you have your own settings/credentials you want to use, you can use ```-s <settings-file>``` to use your own settings file, and ```-c <credentials-file>``` to use your own credentials file

 IMPORTANT FOR DEVELOPMENT

-make sure you cache a history
+* make sure you cache a history
-get the users current schedule
+* get the users current schedule
-make sure settings times don't conflict with users schedule
+* make sure settings times don't conflict with users schedule
-emails don't provide a location, make sure you check with ITS client if location is available
+* emails don't provide a location, make sure you check with ITS client if * location is available